nturaga/bioc-galaxy-jupyter-notebook/README.md

 # Methods

-We describe the methods section in four parts.
-Implementation which includes how the software was designed and implemented, adding new functionality to Planemo, Bioconda recipe generation, and BioaRchive.
+> WE CAN REMOVE THIS (MF).
+We describe the methods section in two parts: implementaion and operation.
+Implementation includes how the software was designed and implemented by adding new functionality to Planemo, Bioconda recipe generation, and BioaRchive.
 We also discuss how the three of them tie into each other to make tool integration easier.
-Operation, which includes minimal system requirements needed to run the software.
+Operation includes minimal system requirements needed to run the software and .
 Use Cases, the specific use cases demonstrating the command line tools.
 A sample Tool development workflow, that gives a brief overview of the workflow to generate new tools.

-## 1. Implementation
+### Implementation

 Planemo provides command-line utilities to assist in building and publishing Galaxy tools.
 Planemo is easily extendable and different commands provide a good reference for how to add new functionality.
-We model our addition, the command ‘planemo bioc_tool_init’, on the command `planemo tool_init’ with options and arguments tailored to address Bioconductor integration.
-This new command creates a Bioconda recipe using bioconductor_skeleton.py, and annotates the tool definition file to enable Galaxy to leverage the recipe.
+We model our addition, the command `planemo bioc_tool_init`, on the command `planemo tool_init` with options and arguments tailored to address Bioconductor integration.
+This new command creates a Bioconda recipe using `bioconductor_skeleton.py`, and annotates the tool definition file to enable Galaxy to leverage the recipe.

 The Bioconda recipe generated is used as the dependency for the Bioconductor package.
 This eliminates the need to recursively parse the Bioconductor dependency tree to create an extra Galaxy-specific tool dependency file, which was the case previously.
 This approach has the added benefit of creating an artifact which, while created to use with a Galaxy tool, is potentially useful outside of the Galaxy ecosystem by anyone using Bioconda.

-We also provide a way to contribute to Bioconda via planemo, through the ‘planemo bioc_conda_recipe_init’ command line tool.
+We also provide a way to contribute to Bioconda via planemo, through the `planemo bioc_conda_recipe_init` command line tool.
 This makes it easier to build Bioconda recipes for the Bioconductor package being integrated.

-Bioconda (bioconductor_skeleton.py) in turn uses BioaRchive, a Bioconductor package version archive, to get the correct package versions if they exist in BioaRchive.
-The  bioconductor_skeleton.py script has been modified to not only find missing Bioconductor, r-package dependencies but also create them in the local Bioconda repository specified by the user.
+Bioconda (`bioconductor_skeleton.py`) in turn uses BioaRchive, a Bioconductor package version archive, to get the correct package versions if they exist in BioaRchive.
+The `bioconductor_skeleton.py` script has been modified to not only find missing Bioconductor, r-package dependencies but also create them in the local Bioconda repository specified by the user.
 BioaRchive improves reproducibility of the Bioconda recipes of different versions of the same Bioconductor package.
-The amalgamation of these three can be found in the command planemo bioc_tool_init, which allows developers to focus on creating better tools in Galaxy by reducing focus on dependencies and their versions.
+The amalgamation of these three can be found in the command `planemo bioc_tool_init`, which allows developers to focus on creating better tools in Galaxy by reducing focus on dependencies and their versions.

 New commands were included in the commands folder in planemo, planemo/commands/cmd_bioc_tool_init.py, planemo/commands/cmd_bioc_conda_recipe_init.py.